wppconnect-team/wa-js/README.md

 `WPP.group.addParticipants` - Add participants to a group

-`WPP.group.removeParticipants` - Remove a participant from a group.
+`WPP.group.removeParticipants` - Remove participants from a group.

 `WPP.group.canPromote` - Check if contact can be promoted

-`WPP.group.promoteParticipants` - Promote a participant to admin
+`WPP.group.promoteParticipants` - Promote participants to admin

 `WPP.group.canDemote` - Check if contact can be demoted